maxturer/research-site/_projects/2_project.md

 ---
 layout: page
-title: Intro to Jupyter Notebooks
+title: The Lorenz Differential Equations
 description: an example of a project component that uses a jupyter notebook
 img: assets/img/jupyter.png
 importance: 2